Surbhi-Kohli/WebDevInterviewPrep/Bundlers/bundlers_handling_css.md

 url("/assets/logo.a92f31.png")
 ```

-Without css-loader,

-the CSS would still point to
+Without css-loader,the CSS would still point to

 ```text
 logo.png
 ```
 which no longer exists after the build.

 ---